-The customer lives in a nursing facility and has a Trust for People Under Age 65.
-Her only income source is \$680 per month in Social Security benefits.
-Her Social Security income is not assigned to the trust.
+The customer lives in a nursing facility and has a trust for a person under age 65 with a disability.
+The only income source is \$680 per month in Social Security benefits.
+The Social Security income is not assigned to the trust.